janelia-flyem/gcs-proxy/README.md

 To deploy the container image:

-Deploy using the following command:
+Deploy using the following command after replacing **PROJECT-ID** with your GCP project ID:

 ```
 gcloud run deploy --image gcr.io/PROJECT-ID/gcs-proxy